-- If you’re prone to a bad stomach anyway or have a medical condition that means your digestive system is a bit sensitive, then you may just want to take it easy in general.
-Bring re-hydration sachets and diarrhoea medication.
+- If you’re prone to a bad stomach anyway – or have a medical condition – that means your digestive system is a bit sensitive, then you may just want to take it easy in general.
+Bring rehydration sachets and diarrhoea medication.

 - If meat, or any food for that matter, isn’t freshly cooked – and especially if it looks like it’s been sitting uncovered all day – don’t even bother.

 - You may really want a smoothie because, no joke, they look amazing.
 But be careful of anything raw.
 Fruit, washed or unwashed, can be crawling with germs.
-Being uncooked, a smoothie falls into this category.
-Sad, we know…

 - Same goes for salads and vegetables.
-Peel, wash with sterilised water, cook, but DON’T eat raw.
+Peel, wash with sterilised water, cook, but don’t eat raw.
 A good way to get a bad tum.

 - … And ice cubes?
-Don’t.
+Could be tap water.

 - Seafood is very popular here and it’s prepared in wonderful ways!
 It is probably best tried in a restaurant or the in-house eatery at your hostel/hotel/guesthouse.
 Eating seafood on the street is usually a bad idea and you’ll be asking for trouble if you do so.